zahraiman/CodingChallengeNR/README.md

-# coding-challenge

-Coding Challenge - Zahra Iman

-Coding Challenge for Zahra Iman
+# Coding Challenge for Zahra Iman
 -------------------------------

 The general structure of the solution is as following: